Phase Retrieval for Radar Waveform Design: Introduction

-For normalized signals ($M = 1$), it follows from \textbf{P1} on boundedness that the maximum value of $A(\tau,f)$ is unity at the origin.
-Further, \textbf{P2} states that the volume of $A(\tau,f)$ for normalized signals is also unity.
-Therefore, if $A(\tau,f)$ is squeezed to a narrow peak near to the origin, then that peak cannot exceed unity.
+The AF of the resulting waveform must satisfy the following properties \citep[Chapter 3]{jankiraman2007design}: \begin{description} \item[P1]{ The maximum value, say $M$, of the AF occurs at $(p,k)=(0,0)$, i.e., } \item[P2]{ The total volume under the AF is the constant $\sum_p\sum_k \lvert \mathbf{A}[p,k] \rvert^{2}$.} \item[P3]{ AF is symmetric in both $p$ and $k$, i.e., $ \mathbf{A}[p,k] = \mathbf{A}[-p,-k]$.} \item[P4]{ If the AF of $\mathbf{x}[n]$ is $\mathbf{A}[p,k]$, then the AF of $\mathbf{x}[n]\exp(i\pi s n^{2}/N)$ is $\mathbf{A}[p, k - sp]$.} \end{description} For normalized signals ($M = 1$), it follows from \textbf{P1} that the maximum value of $\mathbf{A}[p,k]$ is unity at the origin.
+Further, \textbf{P2} states that the volume of $\mathbf{A}[p,k]$ for normalized signals is also unity.
+Therefore, if $\mathbf{A}[p,k]$ is squeezed to a narrow peak near to the origin, then that peak cannot exceed unity.
 The property \textbf{P3} indicates that the AF is symmetrical with respect to the origin.
-Finally, \textbf{P4} implies that multiplying the envelope of any signal by a quadratic phase (linear frequency) shears the shape of the AF.
-We refer the reader to \cite{levanon1988radar} for the proofs of these properties.
+Finally, \textbf{P4} implies that multiplying the envelope of any signal by a quadratic phase (linear frequency) shears the AF.
+We refer the reader to \citep{levanon1988radar} for the proofs of these properties.

 The inverse waveform design problem exploits these properties to find a pulse that best fits the desired AF.
-For instance, \cite{de1970signals} uses boundedness (\textbf{P1}) to show that when the AF is bounded by a \textit{Hermite function}, i.e. a polynomial times the standard normal distribution with variance $\sigma^{2}=1/(2\pi)$, then the unknown signal is also a Hermite function where the polynomial is found from its AF by comparing the coefficients.
-The non-convex optimization employed in \cite{sen2009adaptive} employs the volume property (\textbf{P2}) to adaptively construct a Hermite function that best approximates the volume of a desired AF.
-More recent works such as \cite{alhujaili2019quartic,nuss2020frequency,rodriguez2020improved} have proposed to numerically design the signal to improve the delay resolution of the AF in order to better determine the position of objects.
+For instance, \citep{de1970signals} uses boundedness (\textbf{P1}) to show that when the (continuous) AF is bounded by a \textit{Hermite function}, i.e. a polynomial times the standard normal distribution with variance $\sigma^{2}=1/(2\pi)$, then the unknown signal is also a Hermite function where the polynomial is found from its AF by comparing the coefficients.
+The non-convex optimization employed in \citep{sen2009adaptive} employs the volume property (\textbf{P2}) to adaptively construct a Hermite function that best approximates the volume of a desired AF.
+More recent works such as \citep{alhujaili2019quartic,nuss2020frequency,rodriguez2020improved} have proposed to numerically design the signal to improve the delay resolution of the AF in order to better determine the position of objects.